Combat boot: India

-The leather combat boots used by the Indian Army "remained unchanged in design for 130 years," other than the addition of a directly moulded sole.
+The leather combat boots used by the Indian Army "remained unchanged in design for 130 years", other than the addition of a directly moulded sole.
 Combat boots were manufactured exclusively by the India's Ordnance Factories Board.
 In 2017, the Ministry of Defence authorized procurement of combat boots from private companies.
 The Defence Research and Development Organisation is also developing boots which will enable the tracking of soldiers in snowy locations.

+Japan

+The Japanese Ground Self Defence Force wear the "half boots" (陸上自衛隊 半長靴/半長靴2型) or Type 2 combat boots.
+They have came in 3 variants with the first pattern in dark brown leather.

 Norway

 The current combat boot used by the Norwegian Armed Forces is the M77.
-It was introduced in 1977 and is produced by Alfa Skofabrikk AS.
+It was introduced in 1977 and is produced by Samelin AS, originally designed for the Finnish Defence Forces.

 The M77 boot took ten years to develop and strict requirements were set for weight, durability, water resistance, comfort, as well as ease of maintenance and good heat resistance to facilitate quicker drying.

-The Norwegian army frequently test boots from other manufacturers, however they have not made any plans to change boots for their soldiers.
+The Norwegian army frequently test boots from other manufacturers, but they have not made any plans to change boots for their soldiers.
 The M77 boot has notches along the sole and in the heel made for the NATO issue skis used by the Norwegian Armed Forces.
 The bindings for these skis fit the M77 boots as well as the thick waterproof outer shoes they can be put in.
-The boots can be used for skis as well as snowshoes.
+The boots can also be used for snowshoes.

+Russia

+The Imperial Russian Army used jackboots (called sapogi) until mid-World War One when it adopted ankle boots with puttees as did both side of the Russian Civil War.
+The Soviet army used ankleboots with puttees, and then jackboots until the end of its existence and which continued into the Russian Army of today where they are currently mainly used for public duties such as parades and ceremonies.
+At the end of 2007, the Ministry of Defense of the Russian Federation announced a transition from jackboots to combat boots (Ru:Военные ботинки).
+The transition process was delayed, among other reasons, for financial reasons: combat boots cost more than jackboots and wear out faster.

 Sweden

 The military started using boots in 1779.
 The current model is boot mod.
 90 that is designed to be both comfortable and light as well as giving ankle support.
-They are part of the UNI (Uniform) 90 combat uniform system and are available in a lighter summer version and an insulated winter version with a heavier sole, designed for skiing, using Swedish standard army wood skies.
+They are part of the UNI (Uniform) 90 combat uniform system and are available in a lighter summer version and an insulated winter version with a heavier sole, designed for skiing, using Swedish standard army wood skis.